cyberark/conjur-api-python/README.md

 It officially requires python3.10 and above but can run with lower versions compiled with openssl 1.1.1

-TODO - add instructions to know which related to what Each python Client version corresponds to a specific API version release,

 ## How to use the client

 ### Prerequisites